 - 1. Understand the mindset of the entrepreneurs. - 2.
 Analyze the financial aspects of establishing an enterprise. - 3.
 Learn entrepreneurial activities and determine strategies for launching. - 4.
 Identify the challenges of entrepreneurship and develop an idea on the entrepreneurial Frame work. - 5.
 Apply strategic perspectives in entrepreneurship.

-Course Outcomes: At the end of the course, the student would be able to
+Course Outcomes: On completion of the course, the student would be able to